 In her review of John Ashbery’s new translation of Illuminations in The New York Times, Lydia Davis reminded us that: “When Rimbaud’s mother asked of A Season in Hell, ‘What does it mean?’ — a question still asked of Rimbaud’s poetry, and of Ashbery’s, too — Rimbaud would say only, ‘It means what it says, literally and in every sense.'”

-A Worldly Country by John Ashbery Carcanet, 2007 At an athletics meet in Salamanca in 1993, Cuban high jumper Javier Sotomayor began his run up with a customary sprint that mellowed into half-a-dozen languid, bouncy strides.
-His best leap that …
+At an athletics meet in Salamanca in 1993, Cuban high jumper Javier Sotomayor began his run up with a customary sprint that mellowed into half-a-dozen languid, bouncy strides.
+His best leap that afternoon was an improbable 2.45 metres bettering his own world record for the second time in six years.
+After almost a decade and a half, the record remains unbroken.

 A cautionary mister, the thaumaturge poked holes in my trope.
 I said what are you doing that for.
 His theorem wasn’t too complicated, just complicated enough.
 In brief, this was it.The governor should peel no more shadow apples, and about …